VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 support libpcap packet capturing (as of 10.4 and 10.5).
 So TFE emulation on a wireless network adapter may not work.
 Use the ethernet port instead.

+1.7 Install SDL Framework (optional; only SDL port)

+The SDL port of VICE requires the SDL.framework installed on your Mac.
+Download it from http://www.libsdl.org/ and place the SDL.framework in /Library/Frameworks.

 2. Usage of Gtk+ and X11/Xaw Ports